-An ankle sprain is the stretching and tearing of ligaments - in the sprained ankle the most common damage is done to the talo-fibula ligament (if the ankle sprain is worse, the calcaneo-fibula ligament can also be damaged) - sometimes the tendons also get damaged.
+A sprained ankle or twisted ankle is the stretching and tearing of ligaments - in the sprained ankle the most common damage is done to the talo-fibula ligament (if the ankle sprain is worse, the calcaneo-fibula ligament can also be damaged) - sometimes the tendons also get damaged.

-Anything that makes the ankle 'tip over' increases the chance of an ankle sprain - this can occur in sport (eg jumping and landing on someone's else's foot), walking on uneven surface, twisting motions etc.
+Anything that makes the ankle 'tip over' increases the chance of ankle sprains - this can occur in sport (eg jumping and landing on someone's else's foot), walking on uneven surface, twisting motions etc.

 A number of factors predispose to ankle sprains:

 * poor rehabilitation of a previous sprained ankle